romland/llemmings/README.md

 It's been handy to have everything in one file for prompting.

 At some point down the line, probably soon, refactoring needs to be done.
 The `update` function in the `Lemming` object is especially unwieldy.
-To the point where I grin a little every time I see it.
+To the point where I grin every time I see it.

 ### Cheating